ilbers/isar/doc/user_manual.md

 `chroot`(8) runs a command within a specified root directory.
 Please refer to GNU coreutils online help: <http://www.gnu.org/software/coreutils/> for more information.

+### Schroot

+Schroot allows the user to run a command in a chroot environment specified by root directory or previously opened session.

 ### QEMU

 QEMU is a generic and open source machine emulator and virtualizer.
 Please refer to <http://wiki.qemu.org/Main_Page> for more information.